Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 These are some significant differences for essentially the same service.
 So, yes, the bigger shop cleaned up the floors of our car.
 But this is not worth several 100s of CHF!
 I can clean my car myself.

 Of course, be careful that you still need to find a good car mechanic, not only a cheap one.
-And you may have to try several of them until you find a right balance of expertise and price.
+And you may have to try several of them until you find the right balance of expertise and price.
 But in the end, you can save a lot of money on your car expenses if you find a good car mechanic.

 7. Find a cheap gas station